 I offer both day-time and evening appointments – please contact me to discuss availability, by phone or email.
 I am currently offering online sessions only.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP).

 I began working as a counsellor in 2009.
-As well as my independent practice, I am committed to my work for the Leicester Counselling Centre as a counsellor and as a trustee.
+As well as my independent practice, I have had a long involvement with the counselling charity sector as a counsellor, assessor and trustee.
 I am experienced in working with a wide range of issues, and am committed to widening access to talking therapies and to supporting diversity and inclusion.

 Areas of counselling I deal with

 £50.00 per session